apache/incubator-kie-drools/kogito-drools/kie-dmn/README.md

   * `today()` : returns the current local date
   * `decision table()` : returns a decision table function.
 Although the spec mentions a decision table function on page 114, it is not implementable as defined.
+  * `string( mask, p... )` : returns a string formatted as per the mask.
+See Java String.format() for details on the mask syntax.

 # DMN engine implementation notes